praveenhm/coding-agent/tutorial.md

 mkdir python-gemini-agent
 cd python-gemini-agent

-# Create a virtual environment (recommended)
-python -m venv venv
-source venv/bin/activate # On Windows use `venv\Scripts\activate`

-# Create main file and requirements file
+# Create main file and pyproject.toml
-touch main.py requirements.txt
+touch main.py pyproject.toml

 # Create a placeholder for your API key (or set it directly)
 echo "export GOOGLE_API_KEY='YOUR_API_KEY_HERE'" > .envrc # Optional: if you use direnv